-Graphics processing units (GPUs) have been found to be a very effective resource for simulating photon propagation in the ice.
-A GPU-based cluster is available at the UW-Madison data center as part of the

-HTC cluster infrastructure.
-The current IceCube HTC cluster at UW-Madison consists of nearly 200 servers providing a total of about 7000 CPU and 350 GPU job slots.
+Graphics processing units (GPUs) have been found to be a very effective resource for simulating photon propagation in the ice, a key part of the IceCube simulation chain.
+A GPU-based cluster is available at the UW-Madison data center as part of the HTC cluster infrastructure.
+The current IceCube HTC cluster at UW-Madison consists of nearly 200 servers providing a total of about 7000 CPU and 432 GPU job slots.
 The cluster uses the HTCondor software for job scheduling and management.